ianmilligan1/aut-deploy-aws/README.md

 ## The Script

 The above command sends a script, `startup.sh` to be run by the root user on the remote AWS instance.
 In general, it runs in the background, processes data, e-mails you the result file, and then kills itself.
+You shouldn't have to change too much, just the source of the data; the e-mail address you're sending results to.

 ```bash
 #!/bin/bash